Wonderfall/twitbot/README.md

 # Drogon-Twitter
-Drogon Twitter is a useful twitter bot.
+Drogon Twitter is a useful twitter bot written in Python using Twython.
 It can do many things like monitoring your server.
 Lots of features will be added soon.

 ### Requirements
 Python 2.7, twython, psutil, speedtest-cli.